-At the point of buying your 5th item, you'll know who you're up against, who's doing the most damage to the team and who's most likely to kill you .
+At the point of buying your 5th item, you'll know who you're up against, who's doing the most damage to the team and who's most likely to kill you and your allies.
 The items below are all worth considering for the last 2 spots in your build.

 10% CDR, 40 of each protection and a valuable pick if you're getting hit with CC often.
 Every 30 seconds, you can brush off an extra 15% off the damage whilst under CC.

 Combine this with Winged Blade for damage mitigation and an escape.

 Breastplate of Valor